New Paintings by Thomas Faires

 Oil, 14" x 18", Not for sale

 My second Analytical Cubist piece.
 It is my old hat.
 One I wore during my plein air excursions, out on a lake with friends, helping to look after our garden, or just relaxing on the deck in the summer.
-Eventually it got old and raggy, and I bought a new one, but I still like it, and the events that it marked during my life... so it gets its own painting.
+Eventually it got old and raggy, and although I bought a new one, I still like it, and the events that it marked during my life... so it gets its own painting.

 The Red Cup

 This was my first attempt at an Analytical Cubist piece.
 I have always been interested in this period of Picasso's career, so I studied cubism.
-Analytical cubism focuses on the perception of objects from many different perspectives, and the objects should of of importance to the artist... they should convey a narrative.
+Analytical cubism focuses on the perception of objects from many different perspectives, and the objects should be of importance to the artist... they should convey a narrative.
 The Cup object is special to me.
 It represents the calmness of the weekend morning and my time alone with Patrizia.
 We share coffee and talk.
 It is an important time, and this object grounds me to that time.
 Its perspectives have many different emotional connections for me.

 "The only thing that is constant is change." - Heraclitus